-Basic Approach to Non-CFC Products
+Basic Approach to Non-Fluorocarbon Products

 Commercial refrigerators and other low-temperature appliances use two types of CFCs—refrigerants to lower internal temperatures, and foaming agents for insulation.